 Yes, Blackfly Lodge is designed by anglers for anglers.
 But most of us anglers have companions, and not everyone intends to spend the entire trip with a rod and reel in hand.
 For the non-fishing guest there are many ways to waste away a day, creating a memorable day of adventure in the Abacos.
-In addition to some of the adventures listed below, for a list of others to be found in the Abacos, click here.

 The Abaocos are post card perfect.
 Most visitors arrive in Marsh Harbour where they connect by ferry or rental boat to the outer cays that sit just a stones throw away.